Golden Gate Park (East)

 • Recreation and Park Department General Office at McLaren Lodge

-• Uncle John's Tree at McLaren Lodge
+• Park offices at 501 Stanyan, behind McLaren Lodge

 Past the columns at the end of Haight Street, which formally mark the entrance to Golden Gate Park, this small lake is shaded by a cluster of trees.
 Dating back to the 1880s and the initial development of the east section of the park, the lake lies right on the path that leads under Alvord Bridge and Kezar Drive toward Sharon Meadow.
-The ceiling of the cavernous tunnel under the bridge is covered with artificial stalactities.
+The lake and bridge are named after William Alvord, park commission president and donor of the funds to develop the lake.
+Early images show a very functional fountain and swans.

-• Gate, from inside the Alvord Tunnel
+• Crumbling stalactites inside the tunnel of Alvord Bridge

 Dedicated in 1940, the gorgeous network of paths and plantings surrounding this dell lies to the east of the Conservatory of Flowers.
 The sundial in the center of the dell was installed in 1983.
 The bushy, light-colored flowers are at their height during the summer.